cifre-labs/discord-bot-template/README.md

 ```
 2. Run `node .` in the terminal

+## Creating a Command
+Each command is a separate `.js` file.
+All of the commands are located in `./src/commands/`.
+You can use `sample-command.js` as a template.

+1. Name your command at `setName('INSERT_COMMAND_NAME')`.
+This will be the one that appears when you type `/`.
+2. Place your program under the `execute()` function.
+3. To add choices to your slash command, refer to this [documentation](https://discordjs.guide/interactions/slash-commands.html#choices).

 ## Reminders
 - This template is used only for custom discord bots for a specific Discord Server.
 While you may use this for a bot that runs in multiple servers, just make sure to handle the CronJob Handler (or delete it instead).